Bachelor of Applied Science

 Although the BAS EC opens many new opportunities in the field, this program is not intended to provide teacher certification.
 Students wishing to pursue teacher certification should explore the Elementary Education program with an Early Childhood Endorsement.

-This program is designed for students transferring approximately 60 credits from a regionally accredited institution.
 During the application process, the submission of a resume and goal statement is required for professional admission to the program.
-Before applying, we recommend that you discuss your background with a program adviser.
+Before applying, we recommend that you discuss your background with an enrollment counselor.
+Students that are residents of the State of Arizona with 60 transferrable credits and intend to be full-time may qualify for discounted tuition.
 Contact firstname.lastname@example.org or 520-621-0898 for a referral.

 *Residents of some U.S. Territories may not be eligible.
 Please see our Eligibility & State Authorization page for more information.